| ECMI Glossary of Water Related TermsA B C D

 waste water treatment discharges; or chemical spills.
 Point sources commonly are

 associated with pipeline discharges of some type.
+Pollutant is any unwanted chemical or change

 in physical property that renders a water supply unfit for its intended use.
+Porosity is the ratio of the volume of open

 spaces or voids to the total volume of a porous material.
 For example, a sand